heikowesterburg/heikowesterburg.github.io/content/event/beyond-the-binary/index.md

   postcode: '50931'
   country: Germany

-summary: Interactive, psychological theme night at the Autonomous Queer Office (AQUK) of the University of Cologne.
+summary: Interactive, psychological theme night at the Autonomous Queer Office (AQUK) of the University of Cologne as part of the 4th Mental Health Week of the AStA.
-abstract: In the themed evening on mental health in LGBTQIA* communities, which is still far too little discussed, Nele and Heiko will develop and classify existing frameworks, present figures, data and facts, discuss and open up perspectives.
-The evening will be rounded off with a psychological art reflection focusing on participants' individual experiences.
+abstract: 'In the themed evening on mental health in LGBTQIA* communities, which is still far too little discussed, Nele and Heiko will develop and classify existing frameworks, present figures, data and facts, discuss and open up perspectives.

+In addition to frameworks, structural contexts, and facts and figures about psychological research on the cutting edge of diversity and inclusion, psychological science and theory formation will be critically classified - Who defines what?
+Where do implicit patterns of social difference formation recur in theory, research and practice?

+And, above all - How can psychology contribute to research that is critical of power and sensitive to discrimination, at the same time reflecting diversity and appreciating diverse realities of life?
+The evening will be rounded off with a psychological art experience using the BILDERLEBEN method (according to Dr. Hans-Christian Heiling), focusing on participants' individual experiences.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.